Interested in applying to the NHS CEP? Here you will find key dates application guidance and FAQs.

 If I am unsuccessful, will I receive feedback?

-Due to the number of applications, we received, we will be unable to provide detailed feedback on individual applications but will endeavour to provide as much information as possible on request.
+Due to the number of applications we receive we will be unable to provide detailed feedback on individual applications.

 What if my innovation or start-up fails when I’m on the programme?
 Will I be removed from the programme?